Terence Otway: Normandy

 In August 1943, Otway transferred to the Parachute Regiment to become Second-in-Command of the 9th (Eastern and Home Counties) Parachute Battalion.
-In March 1944, he was promoted to Lieutenant Colonel and took over as Commanding Officer (CO).
+In March 1944, he was promoted to lieutenant colonel and took over as Commanding Officer (CO).

-The Normandy landings - the invasion of Europe took place in June 1944.
+The Normandy landings - the start of the liberation of Europe - took place in June 1944.
 The 9th were dropped in the night before to secure vital objectives, particularly to neutralise the Merville Gun Battery.

 In spite of severe problems in the landing, his battalion took the Merville Battery.
 Otway started with about 750 men, few of whom had seen action before; of the 150 who took part in the attack, 65 had been either killed or wounded by the end of the action, which saved a great many Allied lives.

 His numerically weak and all but exhausted battalion then pushed into Le Plein, where they encountered stiffening resistance and, despite their depleted numbers, took Château St Come on the ridge, and succeeded in beating off two enemy attacks, each of several hours duration, by a regiment of 21st Panzer Division.

 Two days later during a routine tour of his positions, a stray shell landed close to Otway.
 He was diagnosed with severe concussion and on 19 July 1944 was subsequently evacuated to hospital in Cardiff, then graded unfit for a return to active service, and was posted as a Staff Officer to the War Office.

 Otway was awarded the Distinguished Service Order (DSO) in October 1944 for his outstanding leadership in the actions at Merville and Le Plein.
 The citation for his DSO stated that his utter disregard for personal danger had been an inspiration to all his men.